 - a.
 Distance learning programs must meet all NASD operational and curricular standards for programs of their type and content.
 This means that the functions and competencies required by applicable standards are met even when distance learning mechanisms predominate in the total delivery system. - b.
-Programs in which any part more than 40% of their required coursework is requirements are fulfilled through distance learning will be designated as distance learning programs in NASD publications.
+Institutions approved by NASD to offer dance programs delivered either entirely or partially Programsin which more than 40% of their requirements are fulfilled through distance learning means will be designated as such distance learning programs in NASD publications. - c.
+Institutions approved by NASD to offer distance learning programs shall provide, in institutional publications as appropriate, a listing, or designation, or indication of all dance programs offered either entirely or partially through distance learning means.
+Institutions shall designate in publications whether required courses are offered through distance learning and/or on ground means.